rond-authz/rond-authz.github.io/_docs/policy-integration.md

 # How to write a policy

-Since policies are executed with [OpenPolicy Agent](https://www.openpolicyagent.org), they must be written in the [Rego language](https://www.openpolicyagent.org/docs/latest/policy-reference/).
+Since policies are executed with [Open Policy Agent](https://www.openpolicyagent.org), they must be written in the [Rego language](https://www.openpolicyagent.org/docs/latest/policy-reference/).

 The whole set of Rego capabilities is supported.
 In addition to that, Rönd also provides a set of custom built-ins.

 ## Rego input

-Policies will receive a specifically crafted `input` object with information concerning the request. the `input` object is shaped as follows:
+Policies will receive a specifically crafted `input` object with information concerning the request.
+The `input` object is shaped as follows:

 ```json
 {